-7.3.7 AMI Interface
+7.3.7 AMI Interface (Planned for 2021 Timeframe)

 AMI equipped meters support a last gasp power outage detected function.
 When an AMI meter loses power, it will transmit the Power Outage Notification (PON) message back to the AMI headend.
-The Meter Data Management component processes these messages from the meters and, via the ESB, feeds the outage detected data to OMS for use in its outage analysis grouping algorithms.
+The Meter Data Management (MDM) component processes these messages from the meters and, via the ESB, feeds the outage detected data to OMS for use in its outage analysis grouping algorithms.
 This message is treated in the same manner as a customer reported no power report.
 Upon return of power, the meter transmits a Power Restored Notification (PRN) message, which is also forwarded to the OMS via the interface.
 These power restored messages help the OMS to know which outages have been restored and at what time they were restored.
 A meter ping capability is also available from the OMS to allow an Operator/Dispatcher using OMS Incident Manager to send a ping request to an AMI meter.
 Manually pinging meters from the OMS after a known outage has been reported as restored helps the OMS Operators to confirm full power restoration in an area or more readily detect an embedded outage when a storm condition may have resulted in multiple damage locations in an area.
+Until this interface is established, current process uses the standalone AMI system to manually ping meters from OMS that need to be confirmed for single outages or confirm area restorations.